Enterprise-CMCS/managed-care-review/docs/technical-design/howto-migrations.md

 1. Manually test the migration in your review app.
     - Log into [AWS Lambda Console](https://console.aws.amazon.com/lambda/home) and find the lambda.
 This means choosing `app-api-` lambda with your branch name and migration name included.
     - Click the Test tab and the `Test` button.
 Use the generic hello world event.
         - All output will appear inline on the same page as the lambda run.
 All consoles appear there as well.
-You can also click into a link from there into Cloudwatch to be able to see entire output of logs around the lambda execution.
+You can also click into a link from there into Cloudwatch to be able to see the entire output of logs around the lambda execution.
      - If you need to debug quickly, without waiting for redeploy in review app use the severless CLI script.
-        -  `serverless deploy function --function name_of_migration --stage my_branch && echo "DEPLOYED" && serverless logs --function migrate_rate_documents  --stage my_branch --tail` can b e run in your `app-api` directory.
-This script runs serverless off your local API code (configured with your env variables) with the AWS resources associated with your branch.  `my_branch`is the name of your deployed Github branch and `name_of_migration` is the name of the migration file mind the file path.
+        -  `serverless deploy function --function name_of_migration --stage my_branch && echo "DEPLOYED" && serverless logs --function name_of_migration  --stage my_branch --tail` can be run in your `app-api` directory.
+This script deploys your local handler code directly to AWS, without going through our normal CI build process.  `my_branch`is the name of your deployed Github branch and `name_of_migration` is the name of the migration file mind the file path.
         - If this is to be run in DEV (`main`) you will have to reshape your `envrc.local` to imitate configuration on that stage.
         - Command line serverless scripts should not be used on higher environments than dev - it's important to run the migration via AWS lambda directly since that configuration is more similar to how our promote CI works.
 1. Define clear acceptance criteria, this will be re-used.